Particle filter re-detection for visual tracking via correlation filters: Acknowledgment

 \section{Acknowledgment}

-This research was supported by the National Natural Science Foundation of China (Grant Nos.
-61672183, 61272252, U1509216, 61472099, 61502119), by the Shenzhen Research Council (Grant Nos.
-JCYJ20170413104556946, JCYJ20160406161948211, JCYJ20160226201453085, JSGG20150331152017052), by Science and Technology Planning Project of Guangdong Province (Grant No. 2016B090918047) and by Natural Science Foundation of Guangdong Province (Grant No. 2015A030313544).
+This research was supported by the National Natural Science Foundation of China (Grant No.61672183), by the Shenzhen Research Council (Grant Nos.
+JCYJ20170413104556946, JCYJ20160406161948211, JCYJ20160226201453085), and by the Natural Science Foundation of Guangdong Province (Grant No. 2015A030313544).